DfX-NYUAD/GNN4CIRCUITS/README.md

 # GNN4CIRCUITS

 GNN4CIRCUITS is a platform for applying Graph Neural Networks (GNNs) to circuit analysis and design.
-This repository supports graph conversion from hardware description files and the training of GNN models for both **node-level** and **graph-level** classification.
+This repository supports graph conversion from hardware description files and the training of GNN models for both **node-level** and **graph-level** tasks including both **classification** and **regression**.

 ## Table of Contents